JacekZgud/DataAnalysis-Assignemnt/README.md

 # Data Analysis with Python - Jacek Zgud
 ## Short description
-Simple program that calculates statistics concerning gdp and carbon emissions.
+A simple program that calculates statistics concerning GDP and carbon emissions.

 ## How to install